Anastasia-Labs/aiken-design-patterns/README.md

 `redeemers` field in order to let you validate against the redeemer (and the withdrawal quantity in case of the latter).

+For a ledger-valid transaction, the presence of a script credential in `withdrawals` necessarily causes that script witness to execute.
+Therefore, `validate_withdraw_minimal` does not need to find the same purpose in `redeemers` unless the surrounding contract actually needs its redeemer.
+The ledger separately validates the legality of the withdrawal amount.

 ### UTxO Indexers

 The primary purpose of this pattern is to offer a more optimized and composable